MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-customization-object.md

 > Modifying actions in Cue groups on page extensions is not supported.

 > [!NOTE]
-> `showMyCode` does not apply to page customizations.
-Page customizations defined in an extension with `showMyCode` set to `false` can still be copied using Designer.
+> `allowDebugging` does not apply to page customizations.
+Page customizations defined in an extension with `allowDebugging` set to `false` can still be copied using Designer.

 ## Snippet support